kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

 To learn more about Git repository sources for Functions and different ways of securing your repository, read about the [Git source type](../technical-reference/07-40-git-source-type.md).

+> [!NOTE]
->**NOTE:** Read about [Istio sidecars in Kyma and why you want them](https://kyma-project.io/docs/kyma/latest/01-overview/service-mesh/smsh-03-istio-sidecars-in-kyma/).
+> Read about [Istio sidecars in Kyma and why you want them](https://kyma-project.io/docs/kyma/latest/01-overview/service-mesh/smsh-03-istio-sidecars-in-kyma/).
 Then, check how to [enable automatic Istio sidecar proxy injection](https://kyma-project.io/docs/kyma/latest/04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection/).
 For more details, see [Default Istio setup in Kyma](https://kyma-project.io/docs/kyma/latest/01-overview/service-mesh/smsh-02-default-istio-setup-in-kyma/).

 ## Steps